 30. Plank Leg Lift

-You don’t need to get on all fours for every plank.
-In this three-legged plank, be sure to squeeze your glutes as you lift one leg two inches off the ground and tap it out to the side.
+Every workout can always use a plank variation.
+In this three-legged plank, be sure to squeeze your glutes as you lift one leg two inches off the ground, and then tap it out to the side.

 Keeping your foot flexed when tapping the floor will help you engage your butt muscles more.
-Just a few reps is all you need to feel the burn.
+Just a few reps is all you need to feel the burn for this floor exercise.

-Perfect for beginners, this glute bridge helps you get used to balancing weight on one leg for a brief moment before bringing it back down.
-Remember to keep your butt raised as you alternate sides.
+Perfect for beginners, this glute bridge helps you get used to balancing weight on one leg for a brief moment before bringing your foot back down.
+Remember to keep your butt lifted as you alternate sides.